A family of heavenly metrics: Solutions with Euclidean signature

 where $a$ and $b$ are arbitrary holomorphic functions, one of which can be removed by a conformal symmetry transformation.
 Accordingly we can specialize either $a$, or $b$, or some combination of these holomorphic functions to be $z$.
 This is a matter that should be decided depending on the physical problem at hand.
 Then we obtain one representative for each orbit of these solutions with respect to the conformal group and the choice of the remaining arbitrary holomorphic function specifies the particular orbit.
-The Calderbank-Tod metric resulting from (\ref{sol+}) is given by
+This solution was obtained by the method of group foliation \cite{msw} but it was sufficiently simple to be derived readily by Calderbank and Tod, earlier in \cite{tod}.
+The gravitational metric resulting from \eqref{sol+} is given by

 with